 14. What are the steps I must follow in order to obtain citizenship in the Netherlands?

 An individual can become a Dutch citizen through marriage, naturalization, business immigration or through the option procedure.
 Children of Dutch parents have the right to claim their Dutch citizenship.
-Our team of lawyers can give you more information on these procedures and will assist you in following them.
+Our team can give you more information on these procedures and will assist you in following them.